Bhanu1999/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.
 Let's get started with it.

-This line was modified manually during conflict resolution.
+This line was modified manually during conflict resolution. another change locally.